Aftab700/DVWA-Writeup/README.md

 Submit the word "success" to win.

-we have phrase=ChangeMe and we have to change it to success. there is token and the value of token is md5(rot13(phrase).
+we have phrase=ChangeMe and we have to change it to "success". there is token and the value of token is md5(rot13(phrase).

 rot13("success")  =  "fhpprff"